baileye/mineImages/README.md

-# Use Azure Cognitive Services to see what's in your image archive
+# Use Azure Cognitive Services and find out what's in your image archive

 This repository will cover how to set up a pipeline that will let you test out Azure Cognitive Services to see what's in your image archive.
 The code and contents here are intended as a sample and proof-of-concept only.